vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A) The IntentService can be used in long tasks usually with no communication to Main Thread.
 If communication is required, can use Main Thread handler or broadcast intents.
 Another case of use is when callbacks are needed (Intent triggered tasks).

 -   **Advantage of Retrofit over Volley?**<br/>
     A) Retrofit is type-safe.
-Type safety means that the compiler will validate reques and response object's variable types while compiling, and throw an error if you try to assign the wrong type to a variable.
+Type safety means that the compiler will validate request and response objects' variable types while compiling, and throw an error if you try to assign the wrong type to a variable.

 -   **Advantage of Volley over Retrofit?**<br/>
     A) Android Volley has a very elaborate and flexible cache mechanism.
 When a request is made through Volley, first the cache is checked for Response.
 If it is found, then it is fetched and parsed, else, it will hit Network to fetch the data.
 Retrofit does not support cache by default.